 - Always end each shower by turning the water ALL THE WAY ON COLD (Watch this short, funny video on why ANYONE would do this by clicking here.)

 - Listening to content on YouTube (usually Jim Rohn talks) as I get dressed and prepare for the day.

 - Drink lemon water.
 Watch the video as to why here.

 - Reading the daily excerpt from Melody Beattie’s book, THE LANGUAGE OF LETTING GO.
 (No other practice has healed and empowered me more.)

-- Reviewing the daily excerpt from goodinthehead’s DAILY PERSPECTIVE CHECK.
+- Reviewing, re-writing, and posting the daily excerpt from goodinthehead’s DAILY PERSPECTIVE CHECK.
 (Click here for access to these daily excerpts.)

 - Listening to at least one interview from shows found at goodinthehead’s Sources of Inspiration/YouTube Videos, while driving to and from work, while at work, or right after work, during the time I stretch, roll out, and do planks.
-(The video of exactly how I do these exercises and for how long is coming out soon.)
+(For the video of exactly how I do these exercises, click here.)

 - Box Breathing throughout the work day, as needed.
 (For a short, instructional video about Box Breathing, click here.)

-- Exercise routine consisting of stretching, rolling out, and planks.
-(The video of exactly how I do these exercises and for how long is coming out soon.)
+- After I get home, or anytime during the day on the weekends: Exercise routine consisting of stretching, rolling out, and planks.
+(The video of exactly how I do these exercises and for how long is here.)